 3 Website Tips That Guarantee You'll Connect with Customers - Part 1 of 3

 You are the expert in your field.
 You live and breathe it.
 It’s a part of your every day in and out.
 But how do you promote that expertise so website visitors are convinced you know something they need for:

 - reducing costs.

-Let me show you examples of two experts doing a super job showing off their smarts.
+Let me show you examples of an experts doing a super job showing off their smarts.
 The first SEOMoz’s White Board Friday videos.
 You can click here to see one.
 They publish low-budget search engine optimization/Internet marketing videos every Friday using a camera running less than $300.
 Anyone watching is convinced they know their stuff.